 About Deer Park ISD

 Deer Park ISD is known throughout the State of Texas for its quality instructional program, outstanding facilities and exemplary teaching and support staff.
-Team Deer Park---comprised of all employees, students, parents, taxpayers, community members and elected officials---received a “Recognized” rating from the State of Texas this year, the seventh time the district received the rating in the last eight years.
+Team Deer Park---comprised of all employees, students, parents, taxpayers, community members and elected officials---prides itself on the District’s award-winning Fine Arts and Career and Technical Education programs, its successful athletics program, and an instructional program that places children first.

 LOCATION AND FACILITIES

-In 1930, the district’s first school opened in the small community of Deer Park, which was located in east Harris County.
-Today, the district is comprised of 15 schools and several support buildings, and enrollment has grown to over 12,300 students.
-Located about 20 miles southeast of downtown Houston, the district’s boundaries include most of the City of Deer Park as well as portions of Pasadena, Lynchburg and Highlands.
+In 1930, the District’s first school opened in the small community of Deer Park, which was located in east Harris County.
+Today, the District is comprised of 15 schools and several support buildings, and enrollment has grown to over 12,800 students.
+Located about 20 miles southeast of downtown Houston, the District’s boundaries include most of the City of Deer Park as well as portions of Pasadena, Lynchburg and Highlands.

 As a Texas public school district, Deer Park ISD is governed by a seven-member Board of Trustees.
 Trustees are elected at large to three-year terms of office.
-The Board of Trustees sets governing policies for the district and hires the superintendent of schools, who is the head administrator for the district.
-Each campus is lead by a principal and one or more assistant principals.
+The Board of Trustees sets governing policies for the district and hires the superintendent of schools, who is the head administrator for the District.
+Each campus is led by a principal and one or more assistant principals.

-Deer Park ISD has 842 teachers and 926 other employees [including instructional specialists, office workers, maintenance, custodial employees, classroom aides, technicians, bus drivers, cafeteria employees, and administrators].
-Of the district’s teaching staff, 33 percent have advanced degrees.
-The average number of years of experience for Deer Park ISD’s teachers is 13 years, and the district’s teacher turn-over rate is a low 8.8 percent compared to the state average of 15.2 percent.
-This proves that when outstanding teachers find their way to Deer Park, they want to remain a part of our instructional team.
+Deer Park ISD has 870 teachers and 995 other employees [including instructional specialists, office workers, maintenance, custodial employees, classroom aides, technicians, bus drivers, cafeteria employees, and administrators].
+Of the District’s teaching staff, 28 percent have advanced degrees.
+The average number of years of experience for Deer Park ISD’s teachers is 12.4 years, and the District’s teacher turn-over rate is a low 11.4 percent compared to the state average of 16.4 percent.
+This proves that when outstanding teachers find their way to Deer Park, they want to remain a part of our exceptional team.